-The interim checking exercises will be undertaken in autumn 2019 and as part of the preparation exercise in 2020.
+The interim checking exercises will be undertaken as part of the preparation exercises in 2019/2020.
 Each interim checking exercise will be completed in three stages:

-Stage 1: Data from university systems (CoreHR and RED10) will be used to see whether individuals in the 'Category A eligible' pool meet the criteria.
+Stage 1: Data from university systems (HR and RED10) will be used to see whether individuals in the 'Category A eligible' pool meet the criteria.
 Initial outcomes will be presented to the REF Steering Group.
 Individuals deemed to be meeting the criteria will be provisionally moved to the 'Category A submitted' pool and will not be included in any further checking exercises.
 Information will be shared with the UOA Leadership Teams, Executive Deans and Deputy Dean (Research and Professional Practice).
 The UOA Leader will confirm with individuals meeting the criteria that they are provisionally in the 'Category A submitted' pool and explain what this means.